|Quick Facts: Construction and Maintenance Painters|

 |Moderate-term on-the-job training|

-Painting requires a lot of climbing, bending, kneeling, and stretching.
-Most industrial painters work outside, almost always in dry, warm weather.
-Those who paint bridges or building infrastructure may be exposed to extreme heights and uncomfortable positions.
+Painters work indoors and outdoors in many different work environments.
+Painting is physically demanding and requires a lot of bending, kneeling, reaching, and climbing.
+Painters who paint bridges or buildings may be exposed to extreme heights and uncomfortable positions.

-Employment of painters is projected to grow 18 percent from 2010 to 2020, about as fast as the average for all occupations.
-Overall job prospects should be good, and opportunities for industrial painters and coaters are expected to be excellent, especially in the Gulf Coast region.
+Employment of painters is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
+Overall job prospects should be good because of the need to replace workers who leave the occupation each year.

 Compare the job duties, education, job growth, and pay of painters, construction and maintenance with similar occupations.

 Learn more about painters, construction and maintenance by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.